rahul-verma/arjuna/docs/source/data_ref.rst

     - Query can contain just the ref name and bucket and context arguments can be provided.
     - Query can be of format **context.refname** and bucket can be supplied as argument.
     - Query can be of format **bucket.context.refname** without passing bucket and context arguments separately.
-3. The only difference between the two styles of references is the format and the way Arjuna loads them.
-Usage for a test author is exactly the same.